 You’re fascinated by health and love helping others to be their best selves.
-This course will bring that passion to life, with the opportunity to specialise in health promotion, health services management, therapeutic recreation or public health.
+This program will bring that passion to life, with the opportunity to major in health promotion, health services management, therapeutic recreation or public health.

 Advance human health

-This course gives you the opportunity to combine study with access to practical experience, to reach your full potential.
-You can also select to specialise in two areas of health science, giving you the expertise and edge for your future career.
+This program gives you the opportunity to combine study with access to practical experience, to reach your full potential.
+You can also select to major in two areas of health science, giving you the expertise and edge for your future career.

 When you successfully complete the 12-month diploma from The College, you gain guaranteed entry into the second year of the Bachelor of Health Science at Western Sydney University.

 To apply, all you need is a Lowest Selection Rank (LSR) of 45+ and the determination to work hard.
 Once you’re here, our mission is to make sure you have the supportive learning environment and flexibility you need to transform your life.
 That includes smaller class sizes with greater access to one-on-one teaching and support.

 At The College, we’re dedicated to your success.
 We know that if you’re given a supportive learning environment with a dedicated team of educators, anything is possible.
 Our wide range of pathway options include University Foundation Studies, Extended Diplomas and Integrated Diploma/Bachelor programs.
 Your success starts here.

 Start your unlimited journey today.

 This program may open the door to a career as a: